tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 to turn mainstream SWE into (real) SWE we need a "fact check" domain, a perfect example is mathematical software, i.e. SWE ruled by math the same way EE is ruled by heavy physics so that's the pattern I always have in mind.

+## Minor Issues

+The following are minor issues that arise regarding this basic code snippet.

 ### Whitespaces are a Terrible Design